Steam Cleaning vs Dry Cleaning

 Which carpet cleaning method is better, steam-cleaning or dry cleaning?
 The topic is probably one of the most debated amongst professionals and consumers, and there is no shortage of misinformation and scare tactics on both sides.
 The answer is, both methods have their place in the cleaning industry.

 We at Heartland can only speak of how we operate.
 We use truck-mounted carpet cleaning machines, which means our equipment is permanently mounted inside a carpet cleaning van.
 A “truck mount” is better than a portable steam-cleaning machine because of the 230-degree hot water it produces, the strong vacuum power and the convenience for the operator/technician.
-We follow the procedures set by the IICRC.
 We are ethical and do things the right way every time.

 Addressing Steam Cleaning Myths